rtoal/cmsi-1010-classroom/README.md

-# CMSI 1010 Labs
+# CMSI 1010 Classroom

-A collection of starter files, finished labs, experiments, and resources used within the [CMSI 1010](https://cs.lmu.edu/~ray/classes/cpl) laboratories.
+A collection of starter files, finished labs, experiments, resources, and homework starter files used in my [CMSI 1010](https://cs.lmu.edu/~ray/classes/cpl) course at LMU.